LucaBonfiglioli/LucaBonfiglioli/README.md

 ## NNViz 🔍

 [NNViz](https://github.com/lucabonfiglioli/nnviz) is a neural network visualization tool that can be used to quickly inspect the insides of a neural network.
 Currently works on pytorch models and renders them as PDFs.
 NNviz is borderline toy-project, but I plan to maintain it over time.

+## Pipewine 🍷

+[Pipewine](https://lucabonfiglioli.github.io/pipewine) is a complete rewrite of the Pipelime library aimed at improving various aspects of the original design including type safety, reducing dependencies, decoupling and rethinking various library components.